Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 6. Will Altitude Sickness Go Away If I Train Harder?

-No. Altitude sickness is not related to fitness level — even athletes can experience it.
-Training helps your body perform better, but acclimatization during the trek is what prevents altitude sickness.
+No. Altitude sickness is not determined by fitness level, and even highly trained athletes can experience it.
+Training improves physical fitness, but proper acclimatization during the trek is essential for reducing the risk of altitude-related illness.

 7. How Do I Know If My Fitness Level Is Enough for EBC?